ArneDeloose/Masterproef2018Code/Code/Func_descr.md

 ---

+check_overlap(rectangles, regions, spectros, i, spect_window, spect_overlap_window), return(rectangles1, spectros1)

+Deletes a region when there is an overlap with the previous spectrogram.

+---

 ROI(spect_norm, kern, X), return(ctrs, len_flag)

 Extracts ROIs from an image.
 Spect_norm is the spectrogram, kern and X are called using set_parameters.
 Returns contours and a len_flag.
 If len_flag is falsem the image is empty and ROI2 is skipped.